Whipped Cream Homemade

 Fresh made whipped cream in a bowl with a spoon for serving.

 My grandma Pearl was a home baker who had a knack for making food taste amazing.
-One of the things I couldn’t get enough of {besides her chocolate chip cookies} was the homemade whipped cream she would whip up for almost everything.
+One of the things I couldn’t get enough of {besides her best chocolate chip cookie recipe} was the homemade whipped cream she would whip up for almost everything.

 You know how the canned stuff from the store disappears into a puddle after a few minutes?
 Not Grandma Pearl’s.
 Her whipped cream would hold its shape beautifully and had this rich, pure cream flavor that store-bought just can’t match.

 Homemade whipped cream is the perfect topping for all of your favorite desserts.
-It goes perfectly with a slice of brownie bundt cake, adds something special to crepes, and takes my strawberry crunch cake to the next level.
+It goes perfectly with a slice of brownie bundt cake, adds something special to crepes {like these pancake mix crepes}, and takes my strawberry crunch cake to the next level.

 Sometimes I even eat it straight from the bowl {I won’t tell if you don’t}, and fresh fruit dipped in whipped cream is my favorite thing ever.
 And let’s be honest – pumpkin pie and strawberry shortcake just wouldn’t be the same without real whipped cream on top.